BREASTFEEDING BENEFITS

 WHAT ARE THE CHALLENGES OF BREASTFEEDING?

 Some women experience challenges when first learning to breastfeed.
-It is not uncommon for women to experience sore, chapped or tender nipples in the first few weeks after a baby is born.
-New moms often also feel tired and overwhelmed.
-It can be a big adjustment to be on the baby’s feeding schedule while mom’s body is recovering from giving birth.
+It is not uncommon for women to experience tender nipples and supply concerns in the first few weeks after a baby is born.
+New moms often also feel tired, overwhelmed and unsure if things are going as they should.

 WHAT CAN I DO TO PREPARE FOR BREASTFEEDING?